How Long Does it Take for HHC to Kick In?

 How Does HHC Work?

-Although more research is needed on this front, HHC bonds with the CB1 receptors in your body, within the endocannabinoid system, just like Delta-9 THC does.
-Bonding with your body’s CB1 receptors then has a wide variety of effects on both your mind and body.
+Although more research is needed on this front, HHC bonds with the CB1 receptors within the endocannabinoid system just like Delta-9 THC.
+This creates a wide variety of effects on both your mind and body.

-There are some theories about how HHC breaks down in the body, mainly that it does not break down in the same way that Delta-9 THC and Delta-8 THC do.
-This is maybe why some people who use HHC claim that they have been able to pass drug tests, although these claims have not been verified at this time.
+Theories on how HHC breaks down in the body suggest that it does not break down in the same way that Delta-9 THC and Delta-8 THC do.
+This is probably why some people who use HHC claim they have been able to pass drug tests, although these claims are unverified at this time.

 What Are the Effects of HHC?